 Secure areas, which can include HR offices, night access or high risk environments may require electrical testers to be escorted.
 This could take someone out of their usual day job, or for out-of-hours testing may require an overtime arrangement.
 If there is no escort available or cover arranged this may cause delays.

-If you are having an engineer attend for Fixed Wire testing, make sure that the distribution boards are accessible.
+When an engineer is due to attend to complete Fixed Wire testing, make sure that the distribution boards are accessible.
 Scaffolding, storage units or machinery which block access may result in a delay whilst access is gained, or the engineer may not be able to complete the testing on that visit.

 In addition to turning off and testing all of the computers and IT equipment, for a full test the IT server also should be switched off.
-For many companies, the security focus is on providing back-up power in an emergency, although it is good protocol to have a reboot procedure.
+For many companies, the focus is on providing back-up power in an emergency and preventing a loss of power, so the prospect of a complete shut down is daunting.
+However, it is good protocol for all companies to have a reboot procedure.
 Working in advance with IT teams can allow the opportunity for this to be established in good time, ahead of a shut-down, otherwise your contractor will only be able to complete a limited test.

 Whatever your business environment, Intersafe take the time to offer a bespoke service to fit within your operational constraints, which can include careful scheduling, out of hours testing, working to tight timescales or complying with onsite PPE requirements.